adazzle/react-data-grid/docs/cell-formatting.md

 title: Cell Formatting
 ---

 By default, ReactDataGrid will render the content of a cell using the [SimpleCellFormatter](https://github.com/adazzle/react-data-grid/blob/master/packages/react-data-grid/src/formatters/SimpleCellFormatter.js).
-It is possible to render custom content for a column by setting its `Formatter` property and providing it a React component.
+It is possible to render custom content for a column by setting its `formatter` property and providing it a React component.

 ## Formatter
 A Formatter can be any React component.
 It will take in the following props.